hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-Very simple helper class which serealize and deserialize objects to json on file system and vice versa.
+Very simple helper class which serialise objects to json on file system and vice versa.
 Now we should define workflow class.
 We probably will use workflow in this way:

 1. Define a workflow
 1. Create the workflow instance, probably with some params.